Phlox Plants Love the Sun | TN Nursery

 25 Colorful Wildflowers - Mixture Selected For Your Zone - TN Nursery

-25 Colorful Wildflowers - Mixture Selected For Your Zone
+25 Colorful Wildflowers - Colorful Selections Selected Perfectly For Your Zone

-With our exquisite selection of wildflower plants, enter a world of untouched beauty and wonder.
+With our exquisite selection of Colorful Wildflowers, enter a world of untouched beauty and wonder.
 These beautiful plants can transform your garden into a vibrant tapestry of colors and textures, creating a haven for pollinators, wildlife, and yourself.
 Bring nature a little closer with colorful wildflowers.
 Perfect for cozy cottages and professional landscapers, this blend of plants is ready to stand out.
-25 Colorful Wildflowers for Low Maintenance Gardens This assortment showcases the endless energy of nature in a convenient package.
-The more, the merrier, and this collection takes the headache out of picking and buying individual plants.
-These gorgeous flowers are ready to boost your creative vision for a knock-out display and beautiful bouquets.
-Landscaping Benefits A mix of different plants keeps maintenance simple through the growing season.
-Since all 25 species won’t bloom at the same time, one planting can create a wave of alternating colors that don’t require frequent replacement over the spring and summer.
+Colorful Wildflowers Make Stunning Bouquets This assortment showcases nature's endless energy in a convenient package.
+The more, the merrier; this collection removes the headache of picking and buying individual plants.
+These gorgeous flowers will boost your creative vision for a knock-out display and beautiful bouquets.
+Landscaping Benefits Of Colorful Wildflowers A mix of different plants keeps maintenance simple through the growing season.
+Since all 25 species won’t bloom simultaneously, one planting can create a wave of alternating colors that don’t require frequent replacement over the spring and summer.
 This helps prevent bare patches or drab beds professionals may need to fill with other plants.
-Easy Cottage Gardening Favorites While these flowers look beautiful in formal gardens, few plants fit the popular cottage core aesthetic like the mix in this package.
-The vibrant range introduces whimsy and charm to any outdoor space, whether that’s formal beds, large planters, or informal plots.
-This is a wonderful option for new enthusiasts or experienced gardeners seeking exuberant variety to bring their cottage core dreams to life.
-Extra Benefits These blooms are perfect for the gardener who wants more guests to visit.
+Our Colorful Wildflowers Can Do Well Anywhere While these flowers look beautiful in formal gardens, few plants fit the popular cottage core aesthetic like the mix in this package.
+The vibrant range introduces whimsy and charm to any outdoor space, whether formal beds, large planters, or informal plots.
+This is a beautiful option for new enthusiasts or experienced gardeners seeking exuberant variety to bring their cottage core dreams to life.
+These blooms are perfect for the gardener who wants more guests to visit.
 Not only do the flowers create a warm and welcoming environment for human visitors, but they are fantastic draws for pollinators.
-A wildflower bed is one of the best ways to entice nature a little closer to home.
-This collection may help support local bees, and butterflies enjoy them, too.
-As the flowers turn to seeds, you may want to take up bird watching.
-Dedicated birding enthusiasts can take advantage of this pack by pairing it with other bird-friendly features like a birdbath to encourage more traffic.
-Plant near a window for the best views.
+A flower bed is one of the best ways to entice nature a little closer to home.
+This collection may help support local bees and help butterflies enjoy them.
+As the Colorful Wildflowers turn to seeds, take up bird watching.
+Dedicated birding enthusiasts can pair this pack with other bird-friendly features like a birdbath to encourage more traffic—plant near a window for the best views.
 Celebrate with colors, and add a touch of the wild to this year’s garden design.
 This mix takes the guesswork out of selection; its variety keeps things interesting, and there’s nothing as classic as a fragrant collection of nature’s favorites.

 Unit price per